sweettypdevassy/Projects/README.md

 2. **Install Jenkins with Docker:**
    - The steps for installing Jenkins using Docker are clearly explained, ensuring Jenkins runs as a Docker container.
-   - The guide includes running the official Jenkins image, configuring Jenkins for the first time, and accessing it through a web interface.
+   - The guide includes running the official Jenkins image, configuring Jenkins for the first time, and accessing through the web interface.

 3. **Set Up Jenkins with Docker:**
    - Details are provided on how to set up Jenkins to use Docker and how to ensure Jenkins has access to Docker commands for building images and running containers.